System Procedure 3.4.1 Undergraduate Admissions

 Part 9.
 Financial holds

-Colleges and universities may admit a student who has a financial hold at another college or university of Minnesota State, but shall not allow the student to enroll in courses until the financial hold has been lifted.
-Exceptions will be made for students:
+Colleges and universities shall not allow students to enroll in courses until the financial hold has been lifted.
+Exceptions must be made for students:

 • enrolling in non-credit and closed-credit courses offered through Continuing Education and Customized Training (CECT),